Secure UK on-line

 Highlands - Europe - Express: These are not checkout selectable items.
 You'll find them as add-to-cart items on the shopping page/s or via the menus, in menus you'll find a link 'Express Offshore' or 'Special Amounts'.
 Values on these pages can be added to basket - like adding an extra product.
 Worldwide?
 Sorry no, except via a personal forwarding service like forward2me.com as a wholly UK transaction.
 Ireland?
 Sometimes but it is expensive so the value needs to be fairly high.

-** If for some reason you are still logged-in to a PayPal account from earlier activity including opting for their "Stay logged in for faster Checkout" you will not be offered these card/guest options, if that is the case you'll need to log-out somehow before proceeding.
+** If for some reason you are still logged-in to a PayPal account from earlier activity including opting for their "Stay logged in for faster Checkout" or "activate one-touch" you will not be offered these card/guest options, if that is the case you'll need to log-out somehow before proceeding.
 It's logical enough - if logged-into PayPal they will assume that's how you want to pay.
-Choosing express checkout options on earlier purchases here or elsewhere may mean you are permanently logged-in by default, you can still manually log-out though.
+Choosing express checkout options on earlier purchases here or elsewhere may mean you are permanently and/or automatically logged-in by default, you can still manually log-out though.

 Problems encountered: Common issues seem to be: Address entered not matching the card statement address; Wrong card type chosen from drop-down; Invalid email address or Invalid email format entered; Contact Phone number omitted.
 Read/agree terms box not clicked.